Table of Contents

-Some of these breeds may have been extinct while others still live among us.
+Some of these breeds may have been extinct, while others still live among us.
 In fact, there's even a whole website dedicated to primitive dog breeds called Primitive and Aboriginal Dogs Society.

 20 Most Ancient Dog Breeds

-Originally a hunting dog from Japan, the Akita is built for running down game in snow and rugged terrain in the mountains of Japan.
+Originally a hunting dog from Japan, the Akita is built for running down the game in snow and rugged terrain in the mountains of Japan.

 Dogs in this breed are healthy and loyal.
 They make excellent guard dogs.
 Courageous and dignified, these canines are popular in the show ring.

 A temperamental and shy breed, they need to be socialized properly to avoid becoming aggressive.
 This pooch will need training to curb nuisance barking.

-These gentle giants are far removed from their ancestor, the molosser.
+These gentle giants are far removed from their ancestor, the molasser.
 Known in Asia as far back as 5,000 years ago, molossers are ancient dogs of war.

 They are willing to please and take well to training.
 They have short hair that sheds very little.
 Courageous and territorial, these canines make great guard dogs.

-A dog in this breed will weigh well over 100 pounds, so training needs to start in puppy-hood before they are too big to handle.
+A dog in this breed will weigh well over 100 pounds, so training needs to start in puppyhood before they are too big to handle.

 3. Afghan Hound

-These dogs were originally from Afghanistan, and known as the “Tazi.”
-One theory states that this ancient dog breeds originated in the Persian Empire before being brought to Afghanistan.
+These dogs were originally from Afghanistan and known as the “Tazi.”
+One theory states that these ancient dog breeds originated in the Persian Empire before being brought to Afghanistan.

-Their long silky hair requires quite a bit of grooming to remain clean and mat free, but they can be kept clipped short.
+Their long silky hair requires some grooming to remain clean and mat-free, but they can be kept clipped short.

 4. Alaskan Malamute

-One of the oldest, largest arctic breeds, these canine’s ancestors crossed the Bering Land Bridge from Siberia to Alaska.
+One of the oldest, largest arctic breeds, these canine ancestors crossed the Bering Land Bridge from Siberia to Alaska.
 Pooches in this breed are strong.

 They are happiest with a busy, outdoors family that will have time to teach and train it to be useful.

 Malamutes need socialization training to keep from becoming fearful and aggressive.
 These pups do love to dig, so be prepared!

-RECOMMENDED: 20 Strongest Dog Breeds In the World
+RECOMMENDED: 20 Strongest Dog Breeds In The World

-Deriving from Sumeria, there are carvings from 5,000 to 6,000 BCE that depict the Saluki.
-Once known as the “Persian Greyhound”, these sight hounds were also known in ancient Egypt.
+Deriving from Sumeria, carvings from 5,000 to 6,000 BCE depict the Saluki.
+Once known as the “Persian Greyhound,” these sighthounds were also known in ancient Egypt.

-This makes them a great companion for the person who loves to hike and spend time in nature.
+This makes them a great companion for those who love to hike and spend time in nature.

 Very energetic and active, these dogs do not do well in apartments.
 They need a lot of exercise.

 6. Chow Chow

 They don’t need, nor do they want, a lot of affection and attention.
 Not very energetic, Chow Chows don’t need a lot of exercise.

 Chow Chows are known to be aggressive and should only live in homes that match their characteristics.

 7. Siberian Husky

-A traditional working dog, this fur-baby is ready to learn tricks, perform tasks, and play sports.
+A traditional working dog, this fur baby is ready to learn tricks, perform tasks, and play sports.